-The project work consists of assignments in which students analyse pieces of code for potential security flaws using various techniques and tools.
+The project work consists of assignments in which students analyse more or less realistic pieces of code for potential security flaws using various techniques and tools.

 The final grade is based on a written exam and marks for the project assignments.